Tuesday, February 17, 2026

 With the FCA increasingly focusing on data-driven oversight, firms cannot rely on KPIs that only tell part of the story.

-This guide outlines essential KPIs in regulated industries, particularly those supervised by the FCA.
+This guide outlines essential complaint KPIs in financial services.
 It focuses specifically on measurable indicators used for oversight, reporting, and regulatory assurance.
 For behavioural and process frameworks used by regulated complaint case handlers, see our 5 Cs complaint handling framework.

 When the purpose of KPIs is unclear, they can feel like a tick box exercise or a tool for micromanagement.
 Used properly, they are measurable indicators that show whether complaint handling is meeting regulatory expectations, delivering fair customer outcomes, and supporting the firm’s strategic objectives.